Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Christ, those guys were gonna be scary once they figured things out.

 "One more thing, before this shitshow gets underway.
-Once we get the shield up, and we’ve given the planet a complete once-over to look for any Hierarchy presence...things are gonna settle into a routine pretty quick. *That’s* your time, professor.
+Once we get the shield up, and we’ve given the planet a complete once-over to look for any Hierarchy presence... things are gonna settle into a routine pretty quick. *That’s* your time, professor.
 When the routine settles in, *that’s* when you can spend a month gettin’ it perfect.
 ‘Cuz you’re right, this shit does need to be done properly in the long run.
 But right now..."

 Hurt nodded. "...Right now, it needs to be *done,"* he finished.